Infineon/IMR_PSoC6_BMS/README.md

 ### How to import and use this repository
 <ol>
-<li> Install and start Modus Toolbox and select a workspace to be used (tested with Version 3.1, 3.2, and 3.3).
+<li> Install and start ModusToolbox and select a workspace to be used (tested with Version 3.1, 3.2, 3.3, and 3.4).
 <li> Import the project with the import wizard by pressing 'File' – 'Import…'. <br>
     <picture>
         <img src="./assets/images/MTB_Import_1.png">